 4. "OTHER" indicator

 This indicator appears when the set time comes for replacing items other than the engine oil, oil filter and tires.
 You can set or reset the distance for replacing the items.
-(See "TRIP COMPU-TER" later in this section.)
+(See "Trip computer" (P.2-22).)